-This month’s new moon comes on August 25, 2014 at 14:13 UTC.
+This month’s new moon comes on August 14, 2015 at 6:41 UTC.
 New moon means the moon is gone from the evening sky, making it an excellent time to trek out to the country for an edgewise view into our own galaxy, the Milky Way.
-On the other hand, if you’re more of an early bird than a night owl, be sure to get an eyeful of the morning tableau before dawn.
-Venus and Jupiter, the third-brightest and fourth-brightest brightest celestial bodies after the sun and moon, sit low over the eastern horizon.
-If you’re really lucky, and sharp-eyed, you might catch the old waning crescent moon on Sunday, August 24.
-Follow the links below to learn more:

 Look toward the center of our Milky Way galaxy.
 The chart above is aimed toward the galaxy’s center, which is located some 30,000 light-years away.
 Many people find it by locating the prominent asterism known as the Teapot in the constellation Sagittarius.
 Notice the Teapot on our chart and in the photo below it.